JaxxyIV/nottpr/README.md

   for ALTTPR written in Python.
 You should check it out at https://github.com/tcprescott/pyz3r.
-- Veetorp: Much of the code in nottpr for patching randomizer ROMs was originally done by him, in addition to also being the main driving force behind ALTTPR and its development today.
+- Veetorp: Much of the code in nottpr for patching randomizer ROMs was originally done by him in addition to also being the main driving force behind ALTTPR and its development today.
 - clearmouse: Credit for prize packs/drops code in spoiler log.

 ## Installation

-nottpr is compatible with Node.js v16.0.0 and newer. nottpr has not been tested in Deno or Bun.
+nottpr is compatible with Node.js v22.0.0 and newer. nottpr has not been tested in Deno or Bun.

 After setting up your Node environment, you can install this module with the command `npm install nottpr`.

 nottpr is an ES module and can only be imported via ES import syntax.
-Using CommonJS require is not allowed.
+You cannot import nottpr with require.

 ```js
 /* OK! */